 Living in Oklahoma is around 17% cheaper than the national average, you will pay 45% less for housing, 11% less for transportation, and around 8% less for groceries.
 The only thing which is more expensive in Oklahoma is healthcare as you will pay around 15% more than the national average, although the healthcare system is fairly poor in Oklahoma.

 The unemployment rate in Oklahoma is at 3.3% which is well below the 3.6% national average and the minimum wage is at $7.25 which is as low as it can get.
 The biggest industries where a significant portion of the population works are biotechnology, health care, government, energy, aviation, manufacturing, and the hospitality industry.
 A small percentage of the population also works in agriculture although this percentage is getting lower every year.

 Oklahoma’s crime rate is slightly above the national average, there are around 4.66 crimes reported per 1000 people and the national average is 4 crimes per 1000 people.
 The safest cities in Oklahoma are Gans, Lawrence Creek, Keyes, Vici, Oologah, and Velma.
 The cities with the highest crime rates are Tulsa, Ada, Broken Bow, Ardmore, Savanna, and McAlester.
 The western part of the state has a low population density and this is the main reason why the western part has the lowest crime rates in the entire state.

-Oklahoma is prone to having tornadoes, ice storms, winter storms, blizzards, and floods.
-By far the natural disaster which can cause a lot of damage are the tornadoes, as Oklahoma is in the tornado alley these can form almost every year.
-The good news is that most of the tornadoes die off before getting to a point where they can do property damage.
+Oklahoma is prone to tornadoes, ice storms, winter storms, blizzards, and floods.
+By far the natural disaster which can cause a lot of damage are tornadoes, as Oklahoma is in the tornado alley these can form almost every year.
+The good news is that most of tornadoes die off before getting to a point where they can do property damage.